bigfix/bfarchive/README.md

 Archive Format
 ---

 The archive is a list of file and directory entries.
+Each entry is encoded in the following format:

 * `1 byte` or `2 bytes`: Entry header.
 The possible values are:
   * `"21"` the path is UTF-8 and the file length is 8 bytes long